Tropikalye

 Appropriation

 The inappropriate use of cultural elements from a minority group by a dominant group.
-The imbalance of power at play often leads to gain for the latter and loss for the former.
-Certain fads in fashion wherein indigenous styles are removed from their original context and used on garments as embellishment, especially without the fair participation of the minority, are examples of appropriation.
+The imbalance of power at play often leads to loss for the former and gain for the latter.

 Fetishization